-Effective for the year ending June 30, 2019, the Academy will adopt GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
-It also clarifies which liabilities governments should include when disclosing information related to debt.
+Effective for the year ending June 30, 2020, the Academy will adopt GASB Statement No. 90, Majority Equity Interests, which is to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 The Academy has not yet determined the impact on either the General Fund or the individual nonshared governmental funds' financial statements as a result of adopting this statement.